Generalizing while preserving monotonicity in comparison-based preference learning models: Introduction

 Perhaps surprisingly, the root cause of this lack of monotonicity is \emph{not} the nonlinearity of the models.
 In fact, we can expose this ``bug" with a very basic example.
-Consider a linear two-dimensional model with a parameter $\beta \in \setR^2$ to be learned: the score of alternative $a$ and $b$ are $\beta^\top x_a$ and $\beta^\top x_b$, where $x_a$ and $x_b$ are (two-dimensional) vector embeddings.
+Consider a linear two-dimensional model with a parameter $\beta \in \setR^2$ to be learned: the scores of items $a$ and $b$ are $\beta^\top x_a$ and $\beta^\top x_b$, where $x_a$ and $x_b$ are (two-dimensional) vector embeddings.
 We are given a comparison that favors alternative $a$ over $b$, whose embeddings are $x_a = (1, 0)$ and $x_b = (2, 0)$.
 Since $x_{a1} < x_{b1}$, this comparison will push $\beta_1$ towards lower values.
 But since the score of $a$ according to the linear model is $\beta^T x_a = \beta_1$, this means that the score of $a$ will also decrease.
 Thus, including a comparison that favors $a$ over $b$ has decreased the score of $a$.
 This becomes all the more troubling when there exists an alternative $c$ with embedding $x_c = (0, 1)$, whose score remains unchanged.

 This example questions whether preference learning algorithms can be trusted.
 A user who witnesses a surprising evolution of alternatives' scores as illustrated above might, understandably, prefer not to use such an algorithm.
 Worse yet, if they are nevertheless forced to use the algorithm, they could want to remove the data they previously provided, because the eventual learned model was deteriorated by their truthful data reporting.
 More generally, this may discourage users to report their preferences, and rather provide tactical preferences in the hope to steer the model towards their goal.
-This is reminiscent of tactical or ``useful'' strategies in voting systems.
-Now, some models, like the (Generalized) Bradley-Terry model, were proved to be monotone~\cite{DBLP:conf/aaai/FageotFHV24}.
-But to the best of our knowledge, none of them enables score generalization to non-evaluated alternatives.
-Hence the following research problem.
+This is reminiscent of tactical or ``useful'' strategies in voting systems. \gbreplace{Now, some models, like the (Generalized) Bradley-Terry model, were proved to be monotone~\cite{DBLP:conf/aaai/FageotFHV24}.}{There exist classes of models which have a mathematical guarantee of monotonicity, such as (Generalized) Bradley-Terry models~\cite{DBLP:conf/aaai/FageotFHV24}; see also \cite{DBLP:conf/nips/NoothigattuPP20}.} \gbreplace{But, to the best of our knowledge, none of them enables score generalization to non-evaluated alternatives.}{To the best of our knowledge, existing models with a guarantee of monotonicty fail to generalize: they cannot predict the score of items that have not been compared.} Hence the following research problem.

 \paragraph{Contributions.} Our first contribution is to identify a large class of preference learning algorithms that leverage both \emph{comparisons} between alternative pairs, and \emph{descriptive information} (embeddings) on individual alternatives, which we call \emph{Linear Generalized Bradley-Terry with Diffusion Prior} (Definition \ref{def:gbt-with-prior-similarities}).
 This class extends the (Generalized) Bradley-Terry models \cite{DBLP:conf/aaai/FageotFHV24} by including a linear mapping of the embeddings---and priors on alternative similarities, thereby allowing preference \emph{generalization} to yet uncompared alternatives.